the welfare loss resulting from consumption and production externalities

 Welfare Loss from Consumption and Production Externalities

 Externalities occur when the production or consumption of a good or service imposes a cost or benefit on a third party who is not directly involved in the transaction.
-These costs or benefits are not reflected in the market price, leading to a market failure and a welfare loss for society.
+These externalities lead to a misallocation of resources and a welfare loss for society.
+This section explores the concept of welfare loss resulting from these externalities.

 Types of Externalities